Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: III. Derivation of the Majorana-Schwinger distribution function

 In other words, we need two Majorana zero modes $\gamma_j^{(1)}$, $\gamma_j^{(2)}$ (i.e., a single complex Dirac fermion) to define a physical observable.
 To define a Hamiltonian which exhibits a localized Majorana mode as an elementary excitation, we have to therefore break a $U(1)$ symmetry and subsequently lose a well-defined particle number \cite{Hassler}.
 It is then clear that we are unable to define a free gas of independent MZMs described by $\gamma_j^{(1)}$ and $\gamma_j^{(2)}$ on the Kitaev chain.
 The Kitaev chain also faces difficulties in our study due to the fact that the unpaired MZMs that appear at the ends of the Kitaev chain obey highly non-trivial non-Abelian exchange statistics \cite{Read, Ivanov, Rao}.
 In this study, we wish to consider the simpler case of a gas of free fermions which are their own antiparticle, and it is for the reasons above that we should consider a different toy model than the 1D superconducting chain first proposed by Kitaev.

-To consider a possible microscopic realization of our Majorana statistics and the Majorana thermodynamics, let us recall our previous argument concerning the possibility of mutual annihilation in the Majorana gas.
+To consider a possible microscopic realization of our Majorana-Schwinger statistics and the Majorana-Schwinger thermodynamics, let us recall our previous argument concerning the possibility of mutual annihilation in the MSF gas.
 When two Majorana fermions annihilate, they cannot be described by a completely antisymmetric many-body wave function, whether or not they are integer or half-integer spin.
-It is for this reason that "true" Majorana fermions in the form of neutrinos or neutralinos cannot annihilate at zero temperature.
-In our solid state system, we can include the effects of mutual annihilation by extending the Majorana system's Hilbert space to include both fermionic and bosonic contributions.
-This is done by introducing the Majorana fermion operators $\widetilde{\gamma}_j^\dagger $ and $\widetilde{\gamma}_j$, given by
+It is for this reason that number-conserving Majorana fermions in the form of neutrinos or neutralinos cannot annihilate at zero temperature.
+In our solid state system, we can include the effects of mutual annihilation by extending the Hilbert space of the traditional MZM to include both fermionic and bosonic contributions.
+This is done by introducing the Majorana-Schwinger fermion operators $\widetilde{\gamma}_j^\dagger $ and $\widetilde{\gamma}_j$, given by

 where $c_j^\dagger,\quad c_j$ are fermionic operators and $b_j^\dagger,\,b_j$ are bosonic operators.
-The effect on the fermionic Hilbert space is identical to that of Kitaev's MZM operators, however we now have a bosonic contribution that must be present if we are to consider the effects of emergent annihilation.
-Although this contribution is not needed in the context of Kitaev's original formulation of the Majorana zero mode, the inclusion of a bosonic extension of the Majorana particles' Hilbert space is required to study the thermodynamic signatures of mutual annihilation in a microscopic formulation of our free Majorana gas.
-It is interesting to note that the anti-commutation relations of the modified Majorana operators $\widetilde{\gamma}_i$ and $\widetilde{\gamma}_i^\dagger$ have fermionic and bosonic-like features:
+The effect on the fermionic Hilbert space is identical to that of Kitaev's MZM operators, however we now have a bosonic contribution that must be present if we are to consider the effects of emergent annihilation while simultaneously replicating a "spin-statistics" relation (i.e., photon creation).
+Although this contribution is not needed in the context of Kitaev's original formulation of the Majorana zero mode, the inclusion of a bosonic extension in the Hilbert space is required to study the thermodynamic signatures of mutual annihilation in a microscopic formulation of our free Majorana-Schwinger gas.
+It is interesting to note that the anti-commutation relations of the modified Majorana-Schwinger operators $\widetilde{\gamma}_i$ and $\widetilde{\gamma}_i^\dagger$ have fermionic and bosonic-like features:

 For $i\not=j$, the anti-commutator is zero, while for $i=j$ bosonic like behavior emerges unseen in the traditional Kitaev-Majorana formulation.
 Similar behavior is also seen in the commutation relations (see Appendix B for more details).